-Applicants with superior academic standing who do not meet the English language requirements but who have a TOEFL score between 70 and 85 (internet-based), or 530 and 577 (paper-based) and who meet all other Faculty-specific program requirements may be considered for admission to the Bridging Program.
-For more information, students should contact the Office of the Registrar and Student Awards, International Admissions Unit, 105 Administration Building, Edmonton, Alberta, T6G 2M7.
+Applicants with superior academic standing who do not meet the English language requirements but who have successfully completed Bridging Program Stage 1 or who have a TOEFL score between 70 and 85 (internetbased), or 530 and 577 (paper-based) or a score of at least 5.5 on IELTS and who meet all other Faculty-specific program requirements may be considered for admission to the Bridging Program Stage 2.
+For more information, students should contact the Office of the Registrar, International Admissions Unit, 105 Administration Building, Edmonton, Alberta, T6G 2M7.

-Enrolment in English as a Second Language (ESL) courses or programs will not be included in the calculation of three years of full time study.
-Enrolment

-- must be in a regular high school or postsecondary for-credit program.
-Where students are registered in both ESL and regular programs, the ESL hours will be deducted from the total educational hours. - (2) Proof of three years of education must be submitted in the form of official transcripts (including details on course enrolment and hours of instruction) - (3) Failing grades/courses will not be counted when calculating full time attendance.
+- (1) Enrolment in English as a Second Language (ESL) courses or programs will not be included in the calculation of three years of full time study.
+Enrolment must be in a regular high school or postsecondary for-credit program.
+Where students are registered in both ESL and regular programs, the ESL hours will be deducted from the total educational hours. - (2) Proof of three years of education must be submitted in the form of official transcripts (including details on course enrolment and hours of instruction). - (3) Failing grades/courses will not be counted when calculating full time attendance.
 Only courses with passing grades will be considered. - (4) Standardized test results must be issued directly from the testing office.
 Photocopies will not be accepted.
-Test scores must be valid and verifiable. - (5) For a list of countries and institutions that are recognized as having met the University of Alberta's English language proficiency requirement, visit our website at: www.registrar.ualberta.ca/elp - (6) When requesting official TOEFL test results to be forwarded to the University of Alberta, applicants should indicate institution code 0963 and department code 00. - (7) Applicants who are asked to provide English Language Proficiency and who can demonstrate by other means that their proficiency exceeds the specified minimum levels, should direct inquiries to the Assistant Registrar, International Admissions, Office of the Registrar and Student Awards, 105 Administration Building.
+Test scores must be valid and verifiable. - (5) For a list of countries and institutions that are recognized as having met the University of Alberta's English language proficiency requirement, visit our website at: www.admissions.ualberta.ca/ProgramsAndRequirements/ Admission-Routes/International.aspx. - (6) When requesting official TOEFL test results to be forwarded to the University of Alberta, applicants should indicate institution code 0963 and department code 00. - (7) Applicants who are asked to provide English Language Proficiency and who can demonstrate by other means that their proficiency exceeds the specified minimum levels, should direct inquiries to the Assistant Registrar, International Admissions, Office of the Registrar, 105 Administration Building.
 Edmonton, Alberta, T6G 2M7.